harding1109/ISE-3230-Project/README.md

 # ISE-3230-Project
 Files for ISE 3230 Group Project

-Distance Matrix: Matrix of distances between each power 5 schools.
+distance_matrix.csv: Matrix of distances between each power 5 schools.

 Project.py: Python file containing the code to run the optimization problem using the distances provided in the distance matrix.

-x.output: The output of the python file corresponding to each x_ij value where a 1 represents that route taken and a 0 otherwise.
+xoutput.csv: The output of the python file corresponding to each x_ij value where a 1 represents that route taken and a 0 otherwise.
 The is are the row numbers and the js are the column numbers

 Schools associated with each number are:
 1   Ohio State University, Columbus, Ohio